jindrichmynarz/dissertation/parts/offline_evaluation.md

 When evaluating matchmakers that take time into account, we split the ground truth so that the training data precedes the testing data.
 First, we sort the ground truth by contract award date in ascending order.
-When the award data is unknown, we use the median award date.
+If the award date is unknown, we use its median value.
-The sorted ground truth is then split in 5 folds.
+The sorted ground truth is then split in five folds.
-The second or later folds are consecutively used as testing data, while all the previous folds constitute training data.
+The second or later folds are consecutively used as the testing data, while all the previous folds constitute the training data.
-The first fold is therefore never used for testing, so we test only 4 folds.
+The first fold is therefore never used for testing, so we test only four folds.
 In this way we avoid training on data from the future relative to the tested data.

 <!--